dkallen78/math-trainer/logBlog.md

 * Better organization of to-dos (seriously, one of these days I'm going to get on this)

 * Sound is still "crunchy" on my phone.
 I don't know if it's my speakers or just the tones causing weird issues.

+## Update 2023-05-27

+### 22:15

+The sound options menu is coming together!
+Yesterday my scales were janky, today they're still janky, but not as bad.
+I also put together a way to change keys.
+I made some compromises there but if I hadn't, my code would have been kind of ugly and I like to avoid that when I can.
+Aside from the compromises, I'm really happy with how it turned out on the page and under the hood.
+I think I'm going to try playing with changing the waveforms next which should be straight forward for the basic waves but if I want to do anything fancy, it will get hard real quick.
+I'm also pondering just loading this thing up with all kinds of musical scales just for funsies and see if I can't find a good UI to make it work.

+I also started adding stuff to my GitHub kanban so hopefully I can use that to keep on top of things.

+### Issues

+* Sound is still "crunchy" on my phone.
+I don't know if it's my speakers or just the tones causing weird issues.